Red Hat Enterprise Linux bring-your-own-subscription Gold Images in Azure

 - The images are unentitled.
 You must use Red Hat Subscription-Manager to register and subscribe the VMs to get updates from Red Hat directly.

-- It's currently not possible to dynamically switch between BYOS and pay-as-you-go billing models for Linux images.
-To switch the billing model, you must redeploy the VM from the respective image.
+- It's possible to switch from pay-as-you-go images to BYOS using the Azure Hybrid Benefit.
+However it's not possible to switch from an initially deployed BYOS to pay-as-you-go billing models for Linux images.
+To switch the billing model from BYOS to pay-as-you-go, you must redeploy the VM from the respective image.

 Generation 2 RHEL BYOS images aren't currently available through the marketplace offer.
 If you require a Generation 2 RHEL BYOS image, visit the Cloud Access dashboard in Red Hat subscription management.
 For more information, see the Red Hat documentation.